AG-RPR/RPR_SONDA_V1.0/README_dev.md

 ## System requirements
 ### Eye-tracker models
 SONDA can be interfaced with desktop-mounted eye-trackers from two manufacturer: SR-Research (Ottawa, Ontario, Canada) and Tobii (Stockholm, Sweden).
 The validation has been performed on EyeLink 1000 (SR-Research), EyeLink Portable Duo (SR-Research) and Tobii T60XL (Tobii).
+The version in this repository can be interfaced exclusively with SR-Research eyetrackers.

 ### Operative System
 MacOS (latest stable version tested on MacOS 10.12 Sierra) is the preferred OS for SR-Research eye-trackers.
-Windows (7 or later) 64bit is the preferred OS for Tobii eye-trackers.
+Windows (7 or later) 64bit is the preferred OS for Tobii eye-trackers. (version not present in this repo)

 ### Display
 It is recommended to use displays that can run at a stable refresh rate of 120 Hz or above, with a minimum resolution of 1920x1080.